mikamarciales/FYP-2022-Virtual-Pet-Game-Using-Unity-AI-Planner-Package/README.md

-# FYP 2022: Experimenting with AI Planning Tools in Video Game Engines (A Virtual Pet Game Using Unity AI Planner Package)
+# FYP 2022: Experimenting with AI Planning Tools in Video Game Engines (A Virtual Pet Game Using Unity the AI Planner Package)

 I verify that I am the sole author of the programs contained in this repository, except where explicitly stated to the contrary.